 Design Consideration Design Category Comments

+Rare Very Rare Extreme The credible limit of

-Rare Towards 1 in 100 AEP Very Rare Beyond 1 in 100 AEP to the credible limit of extrapolatio n Extreme Beyond the credible limit of extrapolation The credible limit of extrapolation generally ranges from 1 in 100 to 1 in 5000 AEP
+Towards 1 in 100 AEP Beyond 1 in 100 AEP to the credible limit of extrapolatio n Beyond the credible limit of extrapolation extrapolation generally ranges from 1 in 100 to 1 in 5000 AEP

 Additional design considerations Probability neutral procedures are recommended to ensure that any bias in the AEP of the transformation between rainfall and runoff is minimised.
-A range of procedures from the • See Book 8, Chapter 7 for general guidance
+A range of procedures from the simple to the rigorous are provided • See Book 8, Chapter 7 for general guidance

-Reservoir outflows simple to
+Reservoir outflows

 Concurrent flooding

 Seasonal floods

 Snowmelt floods

 Long duration events

-Preliminary design flood estimates Regional procedures and Flood Frequency Analysis (Book 4 Simple log Normal interpolation may be used to determine Very Rare preliminary Regional information may be used to estimate the PMP Flood (conservatively assumed to equal the PMF) See Book 8, Chapter 6, Section 2
+Preliminary design flood estimates Regional procedures and Flood Frequency Analysis ( Book 4 Simple log Normal interpolation may be used to determine Very Rare preliminary Regional information may be used to estimate the PMP Flood (conservatively assumed to equal the PMF) See Book 8.
+Chapter 6, Section 2